anishLearnsToCode/interface-design-automata/README.md

  drivers : the DOM driver for updating the screen, and a domain driver for fetching data.

 Code available in [dedicated branch](https://github.com/brucou/cycle-state-machine-demo/tree/first-iteration).

- ## Run
-Check-out the branch on your local computer then type `npm run start` in the root directory for that branch.

-# Second iteration
-**coming soon**